Syntax Guide

 Number|String

-Effective for script-job and image-job.
+Effective for script tasks and plugin tasks.

 name: timeout job